 So, while the council appears to be acting for all its constituents in maximizing the gains of the sale to spend elsewhere, this case raises critical questions about how councils should be using their assets.
 In particular: it is wise to get rid of assets that can provide sustainable food, create jobs, teach skills and boost the local economy?

 The vision for Trecadwgan is exceptional, but it doesn’t have to be.
-It could inspire the rejuvenation of County Farms elsewhere – in England, these manage over 200,000 acres of publicly-owned land which councils have held in trust for future generations.
+It could inspire the rejuvenation of council farms elsewhere – in England, these manage over 200,000 acres of publicly-owned land which councils have held in trust for future generations.
 This land is a critical asset for addressing climate change, restoring nature, growing healthy food, and providing meaningful and rewarding jobs in rural areas.
 It could also give people opportunities to connect – in a very real sense – with food and how it is produced, and even produce it themselves.

 This is an issue that we at CPRE will be exploring in the very near future.
-We think county farms should become a public investment for the future – so that far more communities can enjoy the benefits they bring.
-For now, county farms continue to be sold off, tenancies ended and farms lost.
+We think council farms should become a public investment for the future – so that far more communities can enjoy the benefits they bring.
+For now, council farms continue to be sold off, tenancies ended and farms lost.
 But there’s a real chance to save Trecadwgan Farm, and in doing so, raise awareness of the issue around the country.